sibrun/GH/README.md

 ```
 $ docker build -t <name docker image> .
 ```
-Alternatively pull an existing docker image with the current state of the GH library from [Docker Hub](https://hub.docker.com/repository/docker/sibrun/ubuntu-gh):
+Alternatively pull an existing docker image with the GH library and all prerequisists from the [Docker Hub](https://hub.docker.com/repository/docker/sibrun/ubuntu-gh):
 ```
 $ docker pull sibrun/ubuntu-gh:<tagname>
 ```
+Not that the python code of the GH library in the Docker image is not up to date.
+Once you have the docker image running you need to update it first (see below).

 In order to detach the shell later from the process and keep the process running in the background activate a tmux shell:
 ```
 $ tmux